apache/inlong-website/community/how-to-vote-a-committer-pmc.md

 ```

 :::caution
-If it is not passed, the result is "The vote for "${Candidate_GitHub_ID} as an InLong a ${Committer or PMC Member}" has FAILED and closed now."
+If it is not passed, the result is "The vote for "${Candidate_GitHub_ID} as an InLong ${Committer or PMC Member}" has FAILED and closed now."
 :::

 ## Newly added PMC Member notification email